 Health-Related Quality of Life Measured by SF-36

-Five out of twelve studies used SF-36 tool to assess the HRQoL of patients affected by Covid-19 (13, 23, 33, 34).
-A 36-item Short-Form (SF-36) health survey is a generic instrument (which does not use a preference based approach) to assess the HRQoL, which is used in clinical practice and research, health policy and evaluations and general population surveys (39).
-It assesses eight health concepts (score range from zero to 100, a score of zero is equivalent to maximum disability and a score of 100 is equivalent to no disability): physical functioning (PF), role physical (RP), bodily pain (BP), general health (GH), vitality (VT), social functioning (SF), role emotional (RE) and mental health (MH) (39, 40).
+Five out of twelve studies used SF-36 tool to assess the HRQoL of patients affected by Covid-19 [13, 23, 33, 34].
+A 36-item Short-Form (SF-36) health survey is a generic instrument (which does not use a preference based approach) to assess the HRQoL, which is used in clinical practice and research, health policy and evaluations and general population surveys [39].
+It assesses eight health concepts (score range from zero to 100, a score of zero is equivalent to maximum disability and a score of 100 is equivalent to no disability): physical functioning (PF), role physical (RP), bodily pain (BP), general health (GH), vitality (VT), social functioning (SF), role emotional (RE) and mental health (MH) [39, 40].
 The majority of the included studies were conducted in China (3/5) and studies were mainly observational (4/5).
-Only three studies provided HRQoL scores of Covid-19 patients (using SF-36) (13, 33, 34); one study provided combined (i.e. average total of all dimensions) HRQoL score (62.1±18.8) (23) and another study provided proportion of patients with functional and emotional impairment (35).
-Amongst the three studies that reported HRQoL scores, only one study assessed HRQoL during Acute stage (<4 weeks) and after Acute stage, i.e. Long Covid (>4 weeks) (34).
-The overall mean HRQoL scores of Acute Covid patients was 60.3 (34) and Long Covid patients ranged from 60.4 (34) to 86.4 (13), with higher SF-36 score representing better health (Table 3).
+Only three studies provided HRQoL scores of Covid-19 patients (using SF-36) [13, 33, 34]; one study provided combined (i.e. average total of all dimensions) HRQoL score (62.1±18.8) [23] and another study provided proportion of patients with functional and emotional impairment [35].
+Amongst the three studies that reported HRQoL scores, only one study assessed HRQoL during Acute stage (<4 weeks) and after Acute stage, i.e. Long Covid (>4 weeks) [34].
+The overall mean HRQoL scores of Acute Covid patients was 60.3 [34] and Long Covid patients ranged from 60.4 [34] to 86.4 [13], with higher SF-36 score representing better health (Table 3).
 The lowest HRQoL score (60.4) was among the elderly patients (aged over 65 years) and highest HRQoL score (86.4) was with the majority of younger patients (54%, 18-46 years) and all patients were without comorbidities.

 Table 3.
 SF-36 components’ score reported in different studies (Acute Covid and Long Covid)